flyonspeed/TronView/README.md

 <pre>

 [HUD]
-#when running in xwindows this will show hud in window.
+#when running in xwindows,mac,win this will show hud in window if set.
 window=640,480

 # define the drawable area for hud to use.
 Useful on displays that have hidden areas.
 # this is defined as x1,y1,x2,y2 to draw up a box of usable area.
-#
 #drawable_area=0,144,1280,624

-#how many degrees to show on the vert hud lines.
-5, 10, or 15
-vertical_degrees = 10

-#load a screen file on startup
-screen = default screen module name to load

-# line mode.
-0 = skinny, 2 = bigger
-line_mode = 1

-# line thickness.
-1 to 6
-line_thickness = 2

-# center circle.  size of center circle.
-0 = none.
-1 tiny - 3 large
-center_circle = 2

 [DataInput]
 # input source of data.
-These modules are located in lib/inputs.  currently supprt 'serial_mgl' or 'serial_skyview'
+These modules are located in lib/inputs.
 inputsource = serial_mgl

 # port name for serial input.
 Default is /dev/ttyS0, for Windows you need to know the COM port you want to use ie: COM1, COM2, etc.
+# rpi built in serial is /dev/ttyS0
+# rpi usb serial is /dev/ttyUSB0
 port = /dev/ttyS0

 # baud rate.
 Default is 115200
+# set this to the baud rate of your efis output.
 baudrate = 115200